Type and Value¶

 FieldDefinition with this type.
 The schema does not underlie any regulations, except for that it must be serializable.

-The type is asked to validate the settings (provided by the user) before the Public API stores those settings for the Field Type in a
+The type is asked to validate the settings (provided by the user) before the public PHP API stores those settings for the Field Type in a

 FieldDefinition.
 As a result, the Field Type must return if the given settings comply to the schema defined by

 validateFieldSettings(), this method verifies that the given validator configuration complies to the schema provided by

 It is important to note that the schema definitions of the Field Type can be both of arbitrary and serializable format.
 It is highly recommended to use a simple hash structure.